Low-cost Santa Rosa Divorce Attorney

 I help clients file for divorce and advocate for their child custody rights in family court.
 In my experience, many individuals facing litigation in family court need affordable representation.
 To help clients achieve their family law goals I offer a reduced hourly rate and accept payment by credit card.

-If you have spoken with other Santa Rosa family law attorneys but couldn’t afford their fees, call me at (707) 200-6688 for a free phone consultation.
-During the consultation, I can tell you what I can do for your case and provide a no-obligation quote.
+If you have spoken with other family law attorneys but couldn’t afford their fees, or don’t feel comfortable representing yourself with assistance from the family law facilitator, call me at (707) 200-6688 for a free case evaluation.
+During the free case evaluation, I can tell you what I can do for your case and provide a no-obligation quote.
 While I do require a retainer fee and bill by the hour like other local attorneys, I have found my fees to be lower than many other experienced divorce attorneys.

-I offer a free 15-minute consultation to help potential clients learn more about their legal position.
-During the consultation, you can explain your case and I’ll explain how I can help you.
-Like any other divorce attorney, I can’t provide free legal work during the consultation, but I can help you learn what I think of your position and how I can help you achieve your goals.
+I offer a free 15-minute case evaluation to help potential clients learn more about their legal position.
+During the case evaluation, you can explain your case and I’ll explain how I can help you.
+Like any other divorce attorney, I can’t provide free legal work during the case evaluation, but I can help you learn what I think of your position and how I can help you achieve your goals.
 In certain circumstances, I can also predict a likely outcome and detail how we can best achieve that outcome in a cost-effective manner.
-To receive a free consultation call my office at (707) 200-6688.
+To receive a free case evaluation call my office at (707) 200-6688.

 Filing for Divorce in Santa Rosa